Let’s be real—we don’t talk about the female orgasm enough at the best of times.

 - Is it safe to have an orgasm in third-trimester pregnancies?

 - Are there any risks to orgasming while pregnant?

 Nope, it can actually be pretty darn good. 😏

 Many mamas-to-be worry that orgasms during pregnancy might harm their babies.
 It’s totally normal to want to be extra cautious at this time.

 But you may be (very) pleased to know that, unless you have been advised by your doctor to avoid sex, you’re generally good to go.

-And if you’re worried that a penis or sex toy might be able to get to your growing baby, it’s highly unlikely.
+And if you’re worried that a penis or sex toy might be able to get to your growing baby, it’s really not possible.

-Your baby is so well protected in there.
-They are swimming in amniotic fluid and safely tucked into your uterus.
+Your baby is so well protected in there—swimming in amniotic fluid and safely tucked into your uterus.